Texas-Government-Employee-Salaries/Predicting-Salaries/readme.md

 * Collect database details (connection information and credentials)

 ### 2. Acquire
-* This is accomplished via the python script named `acquire.py`.
-The function `get_texas_data` will use pandas to read a csv found on The Texas Tribune's website.
+This is accomplished via the python script named `acquire.py`.
+* The function `get_texas_data` will use pandas to read a csv found on The Texas Tribune's website.

-* Finally, the get_data_summary() function will present a number of data-set metadata, including the following:
+* The `get_data_summary` function will present a number of data-set metadata, including the following:
   * The number of rows/columns in the data set
   * The number of missing values
   * Basic information about the data